-Friend: Missing man at Whangarei Falls a Filipino international student
+Missing man at Whangārei Falls a Filipino international student, friend says

 He went under the water while swimming and failed to surface.

-The Police Dive Squad has been involved with the search but has so far not been able to find the man, the friend said.
+The Police Dive Squad had been involved with the search but had not been able to find the man, the friend said.

 "We are all very affected and are now speaking to victim support," said the friend, who said he saw the man go under the water.

-Whangārei Falls is a popular swimming spot over the summer as well as a popular tourist attraction.
+Whangārei Falls is a popular summer swimming spot and tourist attraction.

+A police spokeswoman said the search resumed today at 11am after it was called off last night.

-One woman, who did not want to be named, said yesterday she was walking her dog at the falls and while she did not see what had happened, she heard a lot of screaming.
+One woman, who did not want to be named, said yesterday she was walking her dog at the falls and did not see what had happened, but heard a lot of screaming.

 Police, Fire and Emergency and St John Ambulance were called to the scene at about 4.30pm yesterday.